Podcasts & phone chats

 For Hamilton, there is no straightforward answer- “This is a desperately complex issue, with all sorts of scientific, moral and political complications that we have to grapple with and weigh up.”

 In the podcast, you’ll hear Dr. Hamilton refer to the Solar Radiation Management Governance Initiative (SRMGI).
-You can read about the SRMGI in a blog post written for the Washington Geoengineering Consortium by members Andy Parker and Alex Hanafi.
+You can read about the SRMGI in a blog post written for the Forum for Climate Engineering Assessment by members Andy Parker and Alex Hanafi.

 You’ll also hear reference to two of Hamilton’s books- Requiem for a Species: Why We Resist the Truth About Climate Change (Routledge, 2010), and Earthmasters: The Dawn of the Age of Climate Engineering (Yale University Press, 2013).